 It was still a long drive out but the roads were good since I had already passed all the steep hills the night before.

-I've always heard the Frank Church River of No Return Wilderness is one of the most remote places in the Lower 48 states.
+I have always heard the Frank Church River of No Return Wilderness is one of the most remote places in the Lower 48 states.
 Just getting to this drive-up peak on the edge of the wilderness, I can believe it.
 I was memorized by how remote it felt.
 Maybe I was a bit edgy because it was mid-October and a winter storm was heading for the mountains.
-I had my 2 month old with me so I couldn't take too many chances.
+I had my 2 month old with me so I could not take too many chances.
 The lookout was an amazing perch, not on the highest point but what a view down to the Salmon River.
 I will definitely be back for more hiking, there was a loop drive here I wanted to do but recent snow was already blocking the route south to Yellow Pine.

 Pilot Peak (Salmon River)